Last updated:

 • In receipt of pension credits

-Individuals who meet the requirements for Household Support Funding may be contacted by one of the charities, who will assist with making a personalised plan based on their individual need and circumstances.
+Individuals who meet the requirements for Household Support Funding will be contacted by one of the charities, who will assist with making a personalised plan based on their individual need and circumstances.

-If you have not been in receipt of funding from the Household Support Fund in the past, but need financial support, please contact a charity in the Hardship Alliance and they will assess your possible eligibility and provide further help and advice
+If you have not been in receipt of the UK Government funding from the Household Support Fund in the past, but need financial support, please contact a charity in the Hardship Alliance and they will assess your possible eligibility and provide further help and advice.

-The Hardship Alliance will continue to review the distribution of the funds in line with the new approach and to best meet need.
+The Hardship Alliance will continue to review the distribution of the funds in line with the criteria to best meet need.
 Further information will be issued in accordance with the review processes.

 Other sources of support